 - San Marino: Following their non-qualification in Kyiv, the director-general of SMRTV expressed his doubts about the future of San Marino at Eurovision.

-These non-participating countries of 2017 are yet to confirm for 2018: Bosnia and Herzegovina, Monaco, Morocco, Slovakia and Turkey.
+These non-participating countries of 2017 are yet to confirm for 2018: Monaco and Morocco.

 Which countries aren’t doing Eurovision 2018?